mikel-k-khui/Graph-and-GraphQL/README.md

 ***That is all!***

-Simplicity is the power of graph theory – the designer has flexibility to add new characteristics and/or rules as needed.
+Simplicity is the power of graph theory – the designer can add new characteristics and/or rules as needed.

 The simplest graph is a **null graph** - essnetially a node with no edges - as illustrated in the first visual example below.
 As you add more nodes and edges, interesting patterns emerge.
 See below visual example of graph theory with three nodes:

 ![Basic Graph examples](https://www.tutorialspoint.com/graph_theory/images/eight_graphs.jpg)

-Some of the common characteristics applied to graph is:
+Some of the common characteristics applied to graph includes:

-1. **Labels** are information describing the nodes and edges itself (e.g. a, b, c, or station names);
+1. **Labels** describes the nodes and edges themselves (e.g. a, b, c, or station names);
-2. **Weights** is a quantitative measure to edges instead of qualitative relations or descriptive words; and
+2. **Weights** is an optional, quantitative measure to edges instead of qualitative relations or descriptive words (e.g. ```:Friend```); and
-3. **Features** (or attributes) denotes hold additional secondary information about nodes and edges themselves.
+3. **Features** (or attributes) denotes hold additional secondary information about nodes and edges themselves (e.g. ```:costs```).

 Below is a shortlist of common rules applied to graph design:

 1. Directionality set rules on edges between two nodes where the connection applies only one-way
-2. Unique labels restrict the information within each node and edge to be unique
+2. Unique labels restrict the information of each node and edge to be different
 3. Loops allows an edge to connect with itself
-4. Heterogeneous nodes allow different types of nodes to connect with different edges
+4. Heterogeneous nodes allow different types of nodes to connect by different edges
 5. Dynamic graphs allow nodes and edges to be created, deleted, moved, and/or labels and features changed.

-As you see by 5th example in the visual above, the “**Tree**” *abstract data type* is essentially a special case of **Graph** – it is a collection of nodes with unidirectional edges.
+As you see by 5th example in the visual example above, the “**Tree**” *abstract data type* is essentially a special case of **Graph** – it is a collection of nodes with undirectioned edges.

 As a graph grows, it becomes difficult to analyze visually.
-As such, graphs are often depicted two-dimensionally in a tabular format as an **Adjacency List**.
+As such, graphs are often depicted two-dimensionally in a tabular format - known as an **Adjacency List**.
 An adjacency list includes:
 ```
 all nodes in the first column; and
 ```